 The user's physical location is commonly determined by using a large database containing IP to Location data.
 These databases are updated routinely, containing detailed information about each subnet of IP information like the country, region, city, timezone, coordinates, etc. AdGlare is using MaxMind's GeoIP2 City Database - one of the leaders in geolocation technology.

 A commonly used strategy is to let your campaign running for a moment without geotargeting enabled.
 Then, generate a report by country and sort the list by clicks, CTR or conversions, based on your metric of interest.
-Now target only the top X best performing countries.
-The campaign will get less impressions, but will improve CTR and increases engagement.
+Now target only the top X best-performing countries.
+The campaign will get fewer impressions, but will improve CTR and increases engagement.

 Europe's General Data Protection Regulation law prohibits processing or storing personally identifiable information without user consent.
 It's therefore imperative that the user cannot be identified when determining its location.
 One way of doing so is to make sure that the resolution is low enough, like targeting at city level.
 Cities usually contain more than one person, and thus one would not be able to match the location to an individual.
 If you're using hyperlocal targeting, you may want to follow Google's policy to round latitudes/longitudes to 2 decimals.
 This translates to a radius of ~1 km.